quantumlib/Stim/glue/stimflow/doc/api.md

     self,
     *,
     metadata_func: Callable[[Flow], FlowMetadata] | None = None,
+    skip_verification_before_append: bool = False,
 ):
     """

     Args:
         metadata_func: Determines coordinate data appended to detectors (after x, y, and t).
 Defaults to None (no extra metadata).
+        skip_verification_before_append: Defaults to False.
+When False, the `verify` method if chunks (or other objects being appended) are verified before being appended.
+When True, this verification step is skipped.
+Setting to True will improve performance at the cost of safety.

     Examples:
         >>> import stim